Beat the summer heat with Toronto beach and waterfront activities like sailing, SUP, sunset paddleboarding and so much more.

 This two-hour evening tour lets you avoid peak sun for a relaxed and comfortable sunset paddling experience.

 Try a sunset paddle with Toronto Island SUP

 Another sunset paddle to consider is a SUP sesh with Toronto Island SUP.
 Fill your social feed with a Toronto sunset from the most unique angle: the water.

 Each two-hour tour departs from Ward’s Island and includes paddleboards, lifejackets and LED-illuminated oars.

 Your leisurely tour will take you past island homes and houseboats, to the Toronto Harbour, just in time for a stunning sunset over the downtown skyline.
 After some photo opportunities (and maybe even a quick swim), you’ll slowly make your way back through the island waterways, including Turtle Alley which will have you weaving around sunken logs and trees, and Snug Harbour, where the city’s night lights will be on full display.

 Cruise Toronto’s inner harbour on a powerboat

-Their Paradise F13 and Lund Fury powerboats don’t require any boating experience, you’ll just need to be at least 21 years of age and have a valid driver’s license.
-They can seat one to five adults and are rented out by the hour.
-Staff will expertly guide you in the operations and safety of the boat and before you know it, you’ll be cruising the inner harbour and Toronto islands at your own pace.
+Their Paradise F13 and Lund Fury powerboats don’t require any boating experience; you’ll just need to be at least 21 years of age and have a valid driver’s license.
+The powerboats can seat one to five adults and are rented out by the hour.
+Staff will guide you in the operations and safety of the boat and before you know it, you’ll be cruising Toronto’s inner harbour at your own pace.

 Looking for more ways to get out and explore the city this summer?
 Check out our summer guide to Toronto.